schnapster/SqlSauce/README.md

 Short descriptions of how to get started using this.

-Using this package will create a table called "hstorex" in your database, which is used to persist migration data, and any other Hstore entities that you might use.
-Make sure your code isnt using a table with the same name for anything different.

 Please also check out the comments and docs inside of the classes.
 They will always be more detailed / up to date than this README.

 ### DatabaseConnection